Although the exact number is not known, estimates tell us that there are more than half a million fonts in the world.

 How do I identify a font?

-Fortunately, there are several tools that can do this for you.
+Fortunately, there are several tools that can do this for you, such as:

 In case you fail to find it after using all of those tools, your last resort will be to contact someone who is a font expert or upload an image to the forums where someone will probably solve your dilemma.

-It is very important to pay attention to whether the font you like falls into the category of web-safe fonts.
+When you are looking for the best types of fonts for your website, the first thing you must consider is whether the font you like falls into the category of web-safe fonts.

 Web-safe fonts are those fonts that will suit different browsers as well as different devices like smartphones, tablets, and so on.